 NEPA was the first major environmental law in the United States, signed by President Nixon on January 1, 1970.
 NEPA requires federal agencies to assess the environmental effects of their proposed actions prior to making decisions.
 The goal of the NEPA process is to foster action that protects, restores, and enhances our environment.
 This is achieved through using Environmental Assessments (EAs) and Environmental Impact Statements (EISs) to provide public officials with relevant information and allow a detailed look at the potential environmental consequences of each proposed project.
 Read more about the NEPA process from the Council of Environmental Quality.

 NRCS is the lead federal agency responsible for writing the Plan-EAs to ensure compliance with NEPA.
-Depending on the significance of the environmental effects of the proposed project, NCRS will issue a decision known as a “Finding of No Significant Impact” (FONSI) or will pursue additional review.
+Depending on the significance of the environmental effects of the proposed project, NCRS may issue a decision known as a “Finding of No Significant Impact” (FONSI) or will pursue additional review.
 NRCS will determine if the proposed projects provide sufficient watershed conservation net benefits to receive federal financial assistance.

+Farmers Conservation Alliance is a 501(c)(3) non-profit organization which, as a federal contractor, is assisting NRCS and the sponsors in the Watershed Plan - Environmental Assessment process.
 NRCS is partnering with FCA to prepare Plan-EAs for each project and manage the public participation process.
-FCA is also advising the irrigation districts on effective modernization strategies and project design.
+FCA is also advising project sponsors on effective modernization strategies.

 Your input helps local irrigation districts and agencies make informed decisions.
 You are encouraged to participate in the planning process by:

 For further information please contact: